Aidennnn33/cloudgazer/README.md

 # Prerequisites
   * [criminalip.io](https://www.criminalip.io/)  API Key

-You need to create a free beta account and receive an API key at  [https://www.criminalip.io](https://www.criminalip.io/)  in order to use cloudgazer.
+You need to create an account and receive an API key at https://www.criminalip.io in order to use cloudgazer.

-All APIs are free because it is a currently a beta service.
-You can find and use API key that is assigned to your account at  [https://www.criminalip.io/mypage/information](https://www.criminalip.io/mypage/information)
+Even if you have a free account, you can access an API key.
+You can find and use the API key that is assigned to your account at https://www.criminalip.io/mypage/information.